Cachua (MH497r)

 Added Analysis:

-The rough translation would be Shoe-Possessor.
-It could carry some status, as it was largely the elite that wore cactli.
-Sometimes they were decorated with metal, gems, or jaguar skins.
+The possession of shoes would carry some status, as it was largely the elite that wore cactli.
+Sometimes shoes were decorated with metal, gems, or jaguar skins.
 [See: Barbara A. Somervill, Empire of the Aztecs (2009, 100).]
 As shown in the examples below, sometimes the back of the sandal was a solid piece of leather, whereas this one is woven.
 Also, the examples from the Codex Mendoza suggest that the ankle tie was a leather strap dyed red.

 Added Analysis, Credit: